kelvinmburu/my-blogr/README.md

 The BDD focuses on how a user interacts with the application.

 At a minimum, this is what the user should experience in the application:
+* The user can view the blog posts on the site.
+* The user can comment on blog posts
+* The user can receive an email alert when a new post is made by joining a subscription.
+* The user can create a blog from the application
+* THE user can update or delete blogs that he/she has created

 ## Project Contribution or Development: